-Honestly it really looks sharp but my concern is scratches that are magnified on black.
+Honestly, it really looks sharp but my concern is scratching that are magnified on black.
 But that’s just aesthetic the more important issue would be how this robot cleans.

 At the upper middle portion is a single button that engages the default cleaning mode.
 It also doubles as an indicator that lets you know the status of the battery.

-When battery is full, it flashes green.
-It flashes red if battery is low,
+When the battery is full, it flashes green.
+It flashes red if the battery is low,